-Holbrook, and all the schools in the UK, are judged on how we spend that money and whether this helps our students who are supported by Pupil Premium funding to achieve as well as their friends and classmates.
+Holbrook Academy, and all the schools in the UK, are judged on how they spend that money and whether this helps students who are supported by PPG funding to achieve as well as their friends and classmates.

 We spend the funds on activities, support and initiatives unique to each child.
 Some will need extra help in the classroom others may just enjoy access to new enriching opportunities which boost their confidence, creative abilities and challenge them to do their best.